 Payload: a component or product carried by a drone to fulfil a specific mission.
 In the case of aerial imaging drones, the payload is the camera.

-Pitch: describes an aircraft’s rotation when the nose moves up or down about a transverse axis (e.g. for fixed-wing aircraft such as the senseFly eBee, this axis runs from wing to wing).
+Pitch: an aircraft’s rotation when the nose moves up or down about a transverse axis.
+For fixed-wing aircrafts such as the senseFly eBee, this axis runs from wing to wing.

-Pitot Probe: the instrument on an aircraft that measures air pressure in order to calculate airspeed.
+Pitot Tube: the instrument on an aircraft that measures air pressure in order to calculate airspeed.